DOES GOD FORGIVE EVERYONE?

-Some cite 1 Corinthians 13:8 in support of this view: “Love never fails.”
+Some cite 1 Corinthians 13:8 in support the view that God forgives everyone: “Love never fails.”
 Their reasoning is: God is all powerful, and he is also love.
-So then his love will always bring about a good result, including bringing all people to salvation.
+So then his love will always bring about a good result, including forgiving and bringing all people to salvation.
 But when we read this verse in its context, we see the intended meaning: that although prophecies, tongues, and knowledge will cease, love will never cease.
 Because God is love, and he is also eternal, then love itself must also be eternal.
 It does not mean that God’s love will in all cases reconcile people to himself.
-We can easily see that our love does not always reconcile those we love back to ourselves.
+We can easily see that in our daily lives, our love doesn’t always reconcile those we love back to ourselves.

 Isn’t God the Savior of all?